adobe/react-spectrum/README.md

   - Please try out our RC React Spectrum Components and [tell us](https://github.com/adobe-private/react-spectrum-v3/issues/new/choose) what you think!

 ## Overview ##
 React Spectrum is a UI Component Library leveraging Spectrum, Adobe's Design System.
-It will enable you to easily build apps with plug and play UI components that match Adobe's look and feel.
+It enables you to easily build apps with plug and play UI components that match Adobe's look and feel.
 Some features of React Spectrum include:

 #### Built-in Accessibility and Keyboard support ⌨️:
 Save development time with out-of-the-box accessibility and keyboard support.